Isometries of infinite dimensional Hilbert geometries: Strictly convex Hilbert geometries

 We claim that $\Omega=X_1$.
 Let $x\in X_1,\ u\in\Sigma_1$ and $\epsilon>0$ such that $B_\epsilon(u)\subseteq C_1^\circ$.
 Also, there are $y,z\in C_1$ such that $x=y-z$, as $C_1-C_1=X_1$.
 Now, for $k\ge 1$ large enough, we have that $\frac{1}{k}y+u,\frac{1}{k}z+u\in B_\epsilon(u)$.
 Since $\Sigma_1\subseteq\Omega$, it follows that $C_1^\circ\subseteq\Omega$; hence so $x\in\Omega$.

-The converse implication is well known. \end{proof} Note that Lemma~\ref{lem:automatic_continuity} shows that the linear map $T$ in the previous theorem is continuous with respect to the order unit norm.
-We also like to note that Theorem \ref{isometry on hilbert is collinear} implies that two uniquely geodesic Hilbert geometries $\Omega_1$ and $\Omega_2$ are isometric if and only if there exists a projective linear isomorphism between them.
+Obviously any projective linear homomorphism maps line segments to line segments, and hence we are done. \end{proof} Note that Lemma~\ref{lem:automatic_continuity} shows that the linear map $T$ in the previous theorem is continuous with respect to the order unit norm.
+We also note that Theorem \ref{isometry on hilbert is collinear} implies that two uniquely geodesic Hilbert geometries $\Omega_1$ and $\Omega_2$ are isometric if and only if there exists a projective linear isomorphism between them.

 \begin{remark} An important variant of Hilbert's metric is Thompson's metric which was introduced in \cite{Thom}.
-On the interior of a closed cone $C$, {\em Thompson's metric} is given by
+On the interior of a cone $C$ in an order unit space, {\em Thompson's metric} is given by

 It was shown in \cite[Theorem 8.2]{LR} that if $C$ is a finite dimensional strictly convex cone with $\dim C\geq 3$, then for every isometry $f$ of $(C^\circ,d_T)$ there exists a bi-positive linear map $T\colon X\to X$ such that for each $x\in C^\circ$ we have that $f(x) =\lambda_x Tx$ for some $\lambda_x>0$.
 The proof of this result relies on \cite[Proposition 3]{dlH}.
 Using Theorem \ref{isometry on hilbert is collinear} it is straightforward to extend \cite[Theorem 8.2]{LR} to infinite dimensional strictly convex cones. \end{remark}